web-ui-fw/web-ui-fw/README.md

 <pre>
-docs/                   basic API documentation COPYING                 licence file
+docs/                   basic API documentation images/                 images used by web-ui-fw widgets and custom theme;
+                        note that this includes several jqm sprite pngs, for use in the custom theme; if you're using jqm from a CDN, some of these may be redundant COPYING                 licence file
 README                  this file
 web-ui-fw-libs.js       3rd party libraries web-ui-fw depends on (see Dependencies)